HewJhong/Pebble-Take-Home-Project/RAILWAY_DEPLOYMENT.md

 ```

 **Important Notes:**
-- `MONGO_URI`: Use Railway's MongoDB plugin or MongoDB Atlas connection string
+- `MONGO_URI`: **MUST be set in Railway dashboard** - Use Railway's MongoDB plugin or MongoDB Atlas connection string
-- `JWT_SECRET`: Generate a secure random string (at least 32 characters)
+- `JWT_SECRET`: Generate a secure random string (at least 32 characters).
+Example: `openssl rand -base64 32`
-- `PORT`: Railway automatically assigns this, but 5000 is the default fallback
+- `PORT`: Railway automatically sets this - **DO NOT set manually**
+- `.env` files are **NOT** deployed to Railway - all variables must be in the Railway dashboard

+**How to add variables in Railway:**
+1. Go to your project in Railway dashboard
+2. Click on your service
+3. Go to the "Variables" tab
+4. Click "New Variable"
+5. Add each variable name and value
+6. Click "Add" for each one

 ### 3. Add MongoDB Database